Law-Ackon/CatbotV2/README.md

 ------DATA--------
-College of humanities and legal Studies
+-College of humanities and legal Studies
-College of Agriculture and Natural Sciences
+-College of Agriculture and Natural Sciences
-College of Education Studies
+-College of Education Studies

 Instructions
 Guidelines: